Effective: May 1, 2019

 SECTION II - UNIVERSITY INSTRUCTION/OTHER

-Salaries paid from non-sponsored funding sources other than University Physician Group pay are listed in this section of the effort report.
+Salaries paid from non-sponsored funding sources other than University Physician Group (UPG) pay are listed in this section of the effort report.
 Payroll percentages are printed on the effort report, as in the Sponsored Programs section above, the Certified Effort percentage must be reasonably estimated and recorded for the period in the space provided.
 Certify all effort in whole percentages.

 Effort committed to teaching, service, administration and proposal preparation effort for new and competing renewals is recorded here as these activities must be paid from non-sponsored funds, except for sponsored projects specifically awarded for those purposes.